Behavioral Biometrics 101

 Digital banking has grown in popularity and is an important channel for financial institutions trying to attract new customers and increase revenue.
 As digital banking has increased, so has fraud in banking: PYMNTS reports that between 2021 and 2022 alone, banking fraud increased 41%.4

 Banks hold customers’ money and some of their most sensitive personal data, making banking one of the most highly regulated industries.
-Banks can avoid losses and increase customer trust by ensuring that the person opening the account is both an actual person and who they say they are, and by strengthening security for returning users.
+Banks can avoid losses and increase customer trust through biometric authentication solutions to ensure that the person opening the account is both an actual person and who they say they are and to strengthen security for returning users.

 Because behavioral biometrics provides continuous authentication throughout an online session (and not just at login), it helps prevent account takeover and fraudulent transfers.